cbaez2/InsuranceClaimsSimulator/README.md

 # 📘 Insurance Claims Simulator (CLI Edition)

-This command-line actuarial modeling tool simulates insurance claims to perform an actual-to-expected (A/E) analysis on the insurance payments, allowing the user to analyze how actual insurance payments deviate from expected claim payments, based on:
+This command-line actuarial modeling tool simulates insurance claims to perform an actual-to-expected (A/E) analysis on the insurance payments based on:

 - The number of claims
 - The insurance policy setup